 We will worship inside--in our sanctuary--this Sunday, at 9:30 am with Holy Communion.
-Face coverings and social distancing are required for non-vaccinated worshipers (optional for fully vaccinated).
+Face coverings and social distancing are required for non-vaccinated worshipers and now strongly encouraged for vaccinated worshipers.
 This worship will be also be streamed live to our Facebook page.

 From Pastor Ed: